-Each of the Named Executives undertakes, following the date of his termination for any reason, not to solicit the Corporation's agents, administrators, officers, directors, managers or business executives, consultants or employees for a period of 12 months nor shall it enter into competition with the Corporation for 3 months.
+Each of the Named Executives undertakes, following the date of his termination for any reason, not to solicit the Corporation's agents, administrators, officers, directors, managers or business executives, consultants or employees for a period of 12 months.

-For greater certainty and notwithstanding anything to the contrary, any payment to be made to a Named Executive as a result of a termination by the Corporation without cause or termination of employment following change in control will be adjusted to take into account the particulars of the employment situation of such Named Executive with associate companies.
+For greater certainty and notwithstanding anything to the contrary, any payment to be made to a Named Executive as a result of a termination by the Corporation without cause or termination of employment following change in control will be adjusted to take into account the particulars of the employment situation of such Named Executive with associate companies or subsidiary of the Corporation.